glaucia86/dab-workshop/README.md

 ## ⭐️ Free Courses & Important Resources

-Here are some free courses and important resources that you can use to learn more about DAB (Data API Builder)
+Here are some free courses and important resources that you can use to learn more about DAB (Data API builder)

 - ✅ **[DAB Documentation](https://learn.microsoft.com/azure/data-api-builder/overview-to-data-api-builder?WT.mc_id=javascript-75515-gllemos)**
 - ✅ **[DAB GitHub Repository](https://github.com/Azure/data-api-builder)**